Today's Top Gainer

 The Company has zero tolerance for sexual harassment at workplace and has adopted a policy on prevention, prohibition and redressal of sexual harassment at workplace in line with the provisions of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 and the Rules made thereunder for prevention and redressal of complaints of sexual harassment at workplace.
 No complaint was received by the Management during the year.

-Pursuant to the provisions of the said section, a statement containing the salient features of the financial statements of the Companys subsidiaries and associates is annexed to the Consolidated Financial Statement in the prescribed format of Form AOC-1.
+A statement containing the salient features of the financial statements of the Companys subsidiaries is annexed to the Consolidated Financial Statement in the prescribed format of Form AOC-1.

 Further, pursuant to the provisions of Section 136 of the Companies Act, 2013, the financial statements of the Company, consolidated financial statements along with the relevant documents and separate accounts in respect of subsidiaries are available on the website of the Company.

-In terms of the Securities and Exchange Board of India (Listing Obligations & Disclosure Requirements) Regulations, 2015, the Company has adopted a policy for determining material subsidiaries.
-The Policy as approved may be accessed on the Companys website at the link: http://www.niteshestates.com/Investor relations/Policies & Other Related Matters/Material Subsidiary Policy.
+- The Arbitration Tribunal has passed its award in the dispute between the land owner Mr. George Thangaiah and Nitesh Indiranagar Retail Private Limited on 25th April 2018.
+The tribunal has rejected the stand of landowners and stated that there is no repudiation of contract.
+The tribunal has awarded a net amount of Rs 42 Crores to the subsidiary.
+The subsidiary has preferred an appeal In terms of the Securities and Exchange Board of India (Listing Obligations & Disclosure Requirements) Regulations, 2015, the Company has adopted a policy for determining material subsidiaries.
+The Policy as approved may be accessed on the Companys website at the link: http://www.niteshestates.com/Investor relations/Policies & Other Related Matters/Material Subsidiary Policy

 A. Nitesh Housing Developers Private Limited (NHDPL):

+NHDPL is a wholly owned subsidiary of the Company.
 The financial highlights are as below: